≡ Menu

 But we should point out that…

-Despite the fact that they don’t really “shed” their coat will require some pretty high maintenance in order to keep their coat looking good.
+Although they don’t really “shed,” their coat will require some pretty high maintenance to keep their skin looking good.
 You have to brush and comb him every day.
 Well, that’s a lot of work, but if the Obamas can do it, so can you!

 Personality and Temperament